yizhongzhang1989/robot_dc/colcon_ws/src/duco_robot_arm_state/README.md

 - TCP expected data: position, velocity, acceleration, torque
 - Driver status: error IDs and states
 - Base torque data: actual and expected

+All data is published in a single JSON message with original field names preserved for future extensibility.

 ## Integration with duco_robot_arm